jpgmv1998/reproducible_paper_template/README.md

 ## How to use

-* Select use this template on the upper right corner (or click [here](https://github.com/jpgmv1998/reproducible_paper_template/generate)) and follow the instructions to create your GitHub repository using this template.
+* Select "Use this template" in the upper right corner (or click [here](https://github.com/jpgmv1998/reproducible_paper_template/generate)) and follow the instructions to create your GitHub repository using this template.

-* If you want to use version control within the RStudio project with git see this [tutorial](https://happygitwithr.com/) then:
+* If you want to use version control within the RStudio project with git, see this [tutorial](https://happygitwithr.com/) then:
-    * Open RStudio > File > New Project... > Version Control > Git > insert the url, that appears when clicking on code in your GitHub repository, on Repository URL.
+    * Open RStudio > File > New Project... > Version Control > Git > Insert the URL that appears when clicking on code in your GitHub repository on the Repository URL.

-* When using R always open RStudio using the .Rproj file.
+* When using R, always open RStudio using the .Rproj file.

 * In Tools > Project Options... > Sweave > select `pdfLaTeX` for Typset LaTeX.
 To render .tex and .Rmd files as tested in this template.

-* Eventually, all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name accordingly, or deleted from your project.
+* Eventually, all files with the prefix `_template_` should be replaced by your scripts, adjusting the script name accordingly or deleting from your project.

 ## Template Features

 * R Project (with git - optional) - Allows better use of relative paths, helps with version control connecting RStudio directly to a GitHub project (requires previous [setup](https://happygitwithr.com/)).

-* File paths - Use of [here](https://cran.r-project.org/web/packages/here/vignettes/here.html) package for easy file referencing by using the top-level directory of a file project to easily build file paths.
+* File paths - Use [here](https://cran.r-project.org/web/packages/here/vignettes/here.html) package for easy file referencing by using the top-level directory of a file project to build file paths.

 * R packages management - Use of [groundhog](https://groundhogr.com/) package to help with package version management and reproducibility.